What is a Process Flow Diagram?

 - It helps to study the process in a simple way for better communication and brainstorming.

-- PFDs serve as the input document for creation of P&IDs.
+- PFDs serve as the input document for the creation of P&IDs.

 - PFD diagram also provides information regarding the utility services that will be continuously used in a process.